10dotarb/Introduction-to-Machine-Learning/README.md

-# Introduction-to-Machine-Learning
+# Introduction to Machine Learning
 The content of this section belongs to the Coursera.
-These are my solutions to the assignments for different courses in my specialisation in ML.
+These are my solutions to the assignments for different courses in my specialisation in ML offered by the university of Washington.